-Another group of individuals at higher-than-average risk of being diagnosed with cancer is people with inherited cancer higher the amount of fibrous and glandular tissue, the denser the breast tissue appears in the mammogram.
+Another group of individuals at higher-than-average risk of being diagnosed with cancer is people with inherited cancer make up the breast.
+The higher the amount of fibrous and glandular tissue, the denser the breast tissue appears in the mammogram.